Udbhavkush/NLP_Final_Project_Team_4/README.md

 # Twitter Tweets Mental Health Classification

-Problem: Detection and preventon of anxiety or depression through tweets/post data.
+Problem: Detection and prevention of anxiety or depression through tweets/post data.

 Rationale: Mental health is a critical concern, and early detection and interventon can significantly impact individuals positvely.
 By developing a model to understand anxiety or